Skip to Main Content

 Well organized courses can reduce student stress.
 It’s our goal to reduce the administrative and cognitive load for students, which allows our students to better focus on learning the content at hand.
 We will explore strategies for organizing your course that builds upon the work you completed in Modules 1–2.
 We will discuss the importance of using a consistent course structure, naming conventions and flow that focuses students on mastering the course content.

 Every course is unique and can be built using a wide variety of learning activities and techniques.
-However, there are some basic components that are often found in many online courses so this session will introduce you to some of the popular, common ones.
-We will cover discussion boards and look at what makes for a good topic, what the best practices are for managing the discussion, and how to get students engaged and active in them.
-Then we will look at ways to assess learning that go beyond traditional tests.
-We will provide a rationale for using authentic assessment and provide plenty of ideas.
+However, there are some basic components that are often found in many online courses; this session will introduce you to some of the more common ones.
+We will look at ways to assess learning that go beyond traditional tests—what is often called "authentic assessment."
+We will provide a rationale for using authentic assessment and suggest several ideas.

 Module 6: Facilitating Your Course